nithril/nithril.github.io/_posts/2015-06-28-continuous-release.markdown

 # Conclusion

-We get continuous release everywhere and continuous integration pressure.
+We get continuous release everywhere with continuous integration pressure.
 Every artifact is releasable without the burden of a release process.